greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/init_gpdb.html.md

     This output file can be edited and used at a later stage as the input file of the `-I` option, to create a new cluster or to recover from a backup.
 See [gpinitsystem](../utility_guide/ref/gpinitsystem.html) for further details.

-    **Note:** Calling `gpinitsystem` with the `-O` option does not initialize the Greenplum Database system; it merely generates and saves a file with cluster configuration details.
+    > **Note** Calling `gpinitsystem` with the `-O` option does not initialize the Greenplum Database system; it merely generates and saves a file with cluster configuration details.

 2. The utility will verify your setup information and make sure it can connect to each host and access the data directories specified in your configuration.
 If all of the pre-checks are successful, the utility will prompt you to confirm your configuration.
 For example: